bradriske/bradriske.github.io/_posts/2022-11-25-Homebridge-on-TrueNAS-Scale.md

 If the logs are indicating there are permissions issue, make sure that the dataset setup earlier is accessible.
 The app will default to using the root user, if the setting to override the Container User and Group ID was changed in the Workload Details section when setting up the container this may also cause issues with permissions in the container.

 ## Jobs Done
 At this point you have is an active up and running instance of Homebridge running on Docker in TrueNAS scale using port 8581.
 To access the web UI open a browser to http://IP_ADDRESS:8581 replacing IP_ADDRESS here with the IP of your TrueNAS Scale server.
-The details of setting up that instance will be specific to you, and more details on that setup can be found on the [Homebride Wiki](https://github.com/homebridge/homebridge/wiki)
+The details of setting up that instance will be specific to you, and more details on that setup can be found on the [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki){:target="_blank" rel="noopener"}